vshn/keycloak-theme/README.md

 ## Local Development

-Run `docker compose up` to start a local keycloak with the vshn theme.
+Run `docker compose up` to start a local Keycloak with the VSHN theme.

-The vshn theme is not automatically selected for the account application.
+The VSHN theme is not automatically selected for the account application.
 This can be changed in the Admin Console by clicking on Realm Settings and then Theme.

 ## Deploy to Your Instance